Emory Saint Joseph's Hospital

-Saint Joseph's Hospital of Atlanta is an acute care hospital located in Sandy Springs, Georgia.
+Emory Saint Joseph's Hospital (sometimes Saint Joe or Saint Joe's) of Atlanta is an acute care hospital located in Sandy Springs, Georgia.
 It was a sole part of the Catholic Health East until a partnership with Emory Healthcare and Catholic Health East became effective in January 2012.
 Saint Joseph's (also known as SJHA) was recognized as one of the 50 finest hospitals in the country by HealthGrades for 2007.

 Founded by the Sisters of Mercy in 1880, Saint Joseph's facility is Atlanta's oldest hospital.